mac-r/unstated-props/README.md

 To install the stable version:

 ```
-npm install --save unstated-connect
+npm install --save unstated-props
 ```

 This assumes you are using `npm` as your package manager.

 ### Usage

-Since `unstated-connect` is an extension on top of `unstated`, we create `Containers` as we would normally do.
+Since `unstated-props` is an extension on top of `unstated`, we create `Containers` as we would normally do.
 It's recommended to put all of your containers into a single folder.
 Your application structure would look similar to the following: